Commercial Rent Arrears Recovery (CRAR)

-As of the 6 April 2014, Commercial Rent Arrears Recovery regulations changed the way that landlords can collect their rent arrears.
+As of the 6 April 2014, Commercial Rent Arrears Recovery (CRAR) regulations changed the way that commercial landlords or managing agents can collect rent arrears:

-Subject to the new changes in the law, your tenant must be at least 7 days in arrears before CRAR can be used.
-After this period, you have two options:
+- Tenant must be at least 7 days in arrears before CRAR can be used.

-Prevention is always better than a cure.
-Use the link below to read our free tips about what to consider before taking on new tenants.
+Download our free tips about what to consider before taking on new tenants: